c-quack/CS522-Data_Mining/README.md

-# CS528-AI
+# CS522 - Data Mining
-A place for CS 528 - Artificial Intelligence - projects.
+A place for CS 522 - Data Mining - projects.